sb2nov/resume/README.md

 ### Docker

-To build the resume in Docker (recommended), just execute the following from the root of this repo:
+To build the resume in Docker (recommended), execute the following from the root of this repo:

 ```sh